chineidu/Developer-s-survey/readme.md

 ### Model Building and Performance

-Several regression models were built but after the models were evaluated, Random Forest regressor gave the best performance.
-It was further improved by hyperparameter tuning.
+* Several regression models were built but after the models were evaluated, Random Forest regressor gave the best performance.
+It was further improved by hyperparameter tuning using GridSearchCV.
+* A root mean squared error of 0.52 was obtained.

 ### Application